MRtrix3/mrtrix3/docs/getting_started/commands/dirflip.rst

 -  **-force** force overwrite of output files.
 Caution: Using the same file as input and output might cause unexpected behaviour.

--  **-nthreads number** use this number of threads in multi-threaded applications
+-  **-nthreads number** use this number of threads in multi-threaded applications (set to 0 to disable multi-threading)

 -  **-failonwarn** terminate program if a warning is produced